-I’m not going to you that sending out regular newsletters by email is a task that’s ever going to make you rich.
+I’m not going to you that sending out regular newsletters by email is a task that’s going to make you rich.
 Indeed not!

-On top of this I know the common thoughts that race through every spa owner’s head just at the very mention of writing :
+On top of this I know the common thoughts that race through every spa owner’s head just at the mere mention of writing :

 What will I even write about, I’m not a good writer?